 Juan Carlos Fernicola

-Jasper is a Belgian geologist currently doing a post-doc at ETH in Zurich.
-He also retains a position at the Renard Centre of Marine Geology at the University of Ghent.
+Jasper is a Belgian geologist.
+When I met him he was doing a post-doc at ETH in Zurich, while continuing a position at the Renard Centre of Marine Geology at the University of Ghent.
 (For those not in the know, many Swiss consider MIT to be the ETH of the United States, but as an MIT grad myself, I’ll argue that ETH is the MIT of Europe.)
+Now he is an assistant professor at the University of Innsbruck in Austria.

 Jasper has developed a chronology of large earthquakes in southern Chile by studying cores taken from a raft floating in lakes.

-d just finished his Ph.D. at the University of Durham in the United Kingdom.
-Tina is still a graduate student at the University of Pennsylvania.
+Ed finished his Ph.D. at the University of Durham in the United Kingdom and is now a researcher there.
+Tina was a graduate student at the University of Pennsylvania and is now an assistant professor at Virginia Tech.
 They both investigate changes in sea level by studying the traces (microfossils) of tiny creatures call diatoms.
 Different species of diatoms have different preference for fresh, salt, and brackish water, so their relative abundances in samples of soil from a salt marsh can be used to determine sea level at the time the soil formed.